DisketteMedia/diskette-website/README.md

 This is the official website for the Diskette Universe (Diskette Kitchen, Diskette Media, and Diskette Glow)

-You are welcome to use parts as you please, although no promies of quality
+You are welcome to use parts as you please (according to the license), although no promies of quality

 ### Install